 The next major update for iPhone is here.
 It brings with it Home screen widgets and a new app library, more choices for default apps, and more.
 You can read more about the new features in our review of iOS 14.
 While you may be so excited to update your iPhone, there are some reasons why some people should actually wait just a little bit longer.

 Here are a few things to consider before you hit that install button.

 Which device do you currently use?

 With every new iOS update, Apple adds some under-the-hood changes that can either improve the performance of older iPhones (like better battery life) or possibly slow down system operations, which can be very frustrating if you just want your iPhone to work.

-iOS 13 is supported on devices dating all the way back to 2015 with the iPhone 6s.
+iOS 14 is supported on devices dating all the way back to 2015 with the iPhone 6s.
 You may find that an older iPhone struggles with the latest technology software.
-I've been testing iOS 13 in beta on my iPhone SE, however, and have not seen any significant issues.
+I've been testing iOS 14 in beta on my first-generation iPhone SE, however, and have not seen any significant issues.